 Figure 5.
 Survival of Plutella xylostella larvae on B. rapa grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
 Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The dots represent outliers.
 The white square on each box represents the mean larval survival per plant.
 Data were analysed by generalised linear models (GLM). n is the number of replicates.
-Boxes with different letters are significantly different (Tukey's post hoc test, p < 0.05).
+Boxes with different letters are significantly different (Tukey's post-hoc test, p < 0.05).

 Effect of raw frass on feeding damage by Plutella xylostella larvae on Brassica rapa plants

-Soil amendment with raw frass did not affect larval feeding damage on the leaves of B. rapa plants (χ2 = 2.46; df = 2; p = 0.2931; Figure S8A).
-A marginally different larval feeding damage was recorded when the experiment was repeated under similar conditions (χ2 = 5.40; df = 2; p = 0.0672; Figure S8B).
+Soil amendment with raw frass did not affect larval feeding damage on the leaves of B. rapa plants in either of the two trials (Trial 1: χ2 = 2.46; df = 2; p = 0.2931; Trial 2: χ2 = 5.40; df = 2; p = 0.0672; Figure S8).

 Effects of incubated and composted frass on the growth of Brassica rapa plants

 BSFF or MWF that had been incubated in the soil for 16 days significantly affected the growth of B. rapa plants (χ2 = 32.36; df = 2; p < 0.0001; Figure 6A).
 Compared to the control (NoFrass) and BSFF, incubating MWF in the soil resulted in the highest mean leaf area (Figure 6A).
 Plants exposed to incubated BSFF had a similar leaf area as plants exposed to the NoFrass control.

 When BSFF or MWF was composted before being added to the soil this also affected leaf area (χ2 = 13.15; df = 2; p = 0.0014; Figure 6B).
 Amending the soil with composted BSFF resulted in the lowest mean leaf area, which was significantly different from plants grown in composted MWF.
-Neither composted BSFF nor composted MWF resulted in a leaf number significantly different from plants exposed to the control (Figure 6B).
+Neither composted BSFF nor composted MWF resulted in a leaf area significantly different from plants exposed to the control (Figure 6B).

 The number of leaves per B. rapa plant was not affected by incubated BSFF or MWF (χ2 = 2.10; df = 2; p = 0.3506; Figure S9A).
 However, both composted BSFF and composted MWF significantly increased the number of leaves per plant (χ2 = 17.65; df = 2; p = 0.0002; Figure S9B), with the highest value for MWF and the lowest for NoFrass (Figure S9B).

-The time until the start of flowering was not significantly affected by the incubation of frass in the soil when compared to the Nofrass control (χ2 = 0.13; df = 2; p = 0.9355; Figure S10A).
-Similarly, the time until flowering of B. rapa plants did not differ significantly when either BSFF or MWF was composted before being added to the soil (χ2 = 0.26; df = 2; p = 0.8782; Figure S10B).
+The time until the start of flowering was not significantly affected by the incubation of frass in the soil when compared to the NoFrass control (χ2 = 0.13; df = 2; p = 0.9355; Figure S10A).
+Similarly, the time until flowering of B. rapa plants was not significantly affected by adding either composted BSFF or MWF to the soil (χ2 = 0.26; df = 2; p = 0.8782; Figure S10B).

 Figure 6.
-Leaf area (sq cm) of B. rapa grown on soil either amended or not amended (NoFrass; control): (A) by incubating; (B) with composted BSF frass (BSFF) or yellow mealworm frass (MWF).
+Leaf area (cm2) of B. rapa plants grown on soil either amended or not amended (NoFrass; control): (A) after incubating; (B) after composting BSF frass (BSFF) or yellow mealworm frass (MWF).
 Incubation involved frass mixed with soil in 0.5 L plastic pots and moistened, and seeds were only sown after sixteen days under greenhouse conditions.
-Boxplots show the median (horizontal bold line), and minimum and maximum values.
+Describe the composting procedure Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The white square on each box represents the mean leaf area per plant.
 Data were analysed with a generalised linear mixed effect model (GLMM). n is the number of replicates.
 Boxes with different letters are significantly different (Tukey's post hoc test, p < 0.05).

 Discussion